javierarce/arena-manager/README.md

 > [!IMPORTANT]
 > The plugin is not yet available in the Obsidian community, so you need to install it manually for now

+1. Clone this repository into your Obsidian plugins folder.
+2. Run `npm install` in the plugin folder to install the dependencies.
+3. Run `npm run build` to build the plugin.
-1. Install the plugin from source.
+4. Enable the plugin in Obsidian settings.
-2. Create a new Are.na application at [https://dev.are.na/oauth/applications](https://dev.are.na/oauth/applications) and copy the access token.
+5. Create a new Are.na application at [https://dev.are.na/oauth/applications](https://dev.are.na/oauth/applications) and copy the access token.
-3. Open the settings of the plugin and set the following options:
+6. Open the plugin settings page and set the following options
-    - **Personal access token**: Your Are.na Personal Access Token,
+    - **Personal Access Token**: Your Are.na Personal Access Token,
     - **Username**: your Are.na slug (e.g. `username` in `https://www.are.na/username`),
-    - **Folder**: Folder where you want to store the notes (by default the folder is called `are.na`).
+    - **Folder**: Folder where you want to store the notes (the folder is called `arena` by default).

 ### Frontmatter structure